step-/find-n-run/usr/share/doc/findnrun/index.md

 If the system locale is correctly configured, `findnrun` should automatically display entry _name_ and _comments_ in the local language provided that the corresponding `.desktop` file includes translation strings.
-Note that entry _categories_ are available in English only accoding to the freedesktop.org's desktop file specifications [ref1](http://standards.freedesktop.org/desktop-entry-spec/latest/ar01s04.html) and
+Note that entry _categories_ are available in English only according to the freedesktop.org's desktop file specifications [ref1](http://standards.freedesktop.org/desktop-entry-spec/latest/ar01s04.html) and